AgonConsole8/agon-docs/docs/MOS-API.md

 If either a type of 3 or 4 is used then the variable type used for storage of the variable will be either a string or a number.

-Internally MOS also supports "Code" type variables.
-You can call the "set" functions of these variables by using the String type with a matching name.
+Internally MOS also supports "Code" type variables, which are used for several things, such as exposing date/time information.
+If such a variable variable supports being set then you can call the "set" functions of these variables by using the String type with a matching name.
 You cannot remove a "Code" type variable using this function.

 Returns:

 - `A`: Status code
-- `D`: Actual variable type
+- `C`: Actual variable type
-- `IX(U)`: Pointer to actual variable name (for next call)
+- `IY(U)`: Pointer to actual variable name (for next call)

+Other registers will be preserved.

 ### `0x31`: mos_readvarval